Convergence of Thin Vibrating Rods to a Linear Beam Equation: Introduction

 In the following we want to explain the main novelties and difficulties of this contribution.
 In a first step we construct an approximation using the solution of the lower dimensional system.
 This approximation is constructed such that it solves the linearisation around zero of the nonlinear, three dimensional equation up to an error of order $h^3$.
 This is done explicitly by determining suitable prefactor functions as solutions of systems on $S$.
 Thereafter the main difficulty of this work is to establish existence of suitable initial data in order to ensure large times existence for the solution of the nonlinear problem.
 This is done in Section \ref{subsection::ExistenceOfAndBoundsOnInitialValues}.
 Here we use the nonlinear equations for the initial data from the compatability conditions.
 These are solved via a fixed point argument on precisely chosen function spaces.
 Finally in Section \ref{subsection::MainResult} the convergence properties are proven.
 For this we use a general result for solutions of the linearised equation.
 Moreover we have to carefully treat the rotational parts of the initial data, as the spaces for the fixed point argument do not cover them.
-For this we use a decomposition and the fact that the elastic energy density is chosen as $\tilde{W}(F) = \operatorname{dist}(Id+F; SO(3))$.\\
+For this we use a decomposition and the fact that the elastic energy density is chosen as $\tilde{W}(F) = \operatorname{dist}(Id+F; SO(3))$.\ With this it follows $\max_{j=1,2} \|r_{j,h}\|_{C^0(0,T;L^2(\Omega))}\leq Ch^3$ because of the definition of $u_{2+j,h}$ and the bound on $\partial_t r_h$.
+Additionally we have due to Lemma \ref{Lemma_DecompD3TildeW} and Corollary \ref{Corollary_L1BoundsD3TildeW}, the bounds on $(u_{0,h}, u_{1,h}, u_{2,h})$ and $\varphi\in\mathcal{B}$

-{\textbf{Acknowledgements:} Tobias Ameismeier was supported by the RTG 2339 “Interfaces, Complex Structures, and Singular Limits” of the German Science Foundation (DFG).
-The support is gratefully acknowledged.}